ernestchu/ssm-project/task2/README.md

 ## Quick test

-You can use subset to test the data.
+You can run a quick test using a subset of the dataset:

 ```
 python main.py --model_name "your model name" --subset
 ```

 ## Generate answers

-Generate the LLMs' answer for full dataset.
+You can generate answers using the full dataset, with or without in-context learning (ICL).
+For ICL, five examples are randomly selected.

+To generate answers using the full dataset:
 ```
 python main.py --model_name "your model name" --cache_dir "your cache dir"
 ```

-Generate the LLMs' answer for ICL test.
+To generate answers using ICL:
 ```
 python main.py --model_name "your model name" --cache_dir "your cache dir" --icl
 ```